 Rose gold hair with pink highlights is a soft pink tone added to blonde highlights.
 This color is perfect for women who want a touch of fun color since pastel tones can fade away quickly.
 To get this color, ask your colorist for a pastel rose gold-tone with a shadow root.

-Dark Rose Gold with Dark Roots on Long Bob
+Dark to Light Rose Gold with Dark Roots on Long Bob

-Combine your textured, medium-length hair with this super pink and gold shade on dark roots, creating a dark rose gold color that makes those beautiful eyes pop!
+Combine your textured, medium-length hair with this super light pink and gold shade on dark roots, creating a beautiful rose gold color that makes those beautiful eyes pop!

 The rose gold hair trend works ideally with light fair skin and dark eye colors.